ITU-BDSA2024-GROUP20/Chirp/docs/report.md

 feature.
 Only after confirming that the implementation meets all acceptance criteria and does not impede previous features, we create a pull request to merge the branch into main.

-Pull requests has to be peer reviewed and accepted by other team members before it can be resolved, after which, the issues will be moved to the Done section of the project board and the feature branch will automatically be deleted.
+Pull requests has to be peer-reviewed and accepted by other team members before it can be resolved, after which, the issues will be moved to the Done section of the project board and the feature branch will automatically be deleted.